 Because it’s true.
 The nit-picky horrors described are exactly what occur during web projects.
 Client or website owner expectations are high.
 Their technical knowledge is often low.

-Last month a new monster arose on the WordPress horizon.
+A new monster arose on the WordPress horizon.
 New problems for PagePipe anyway.

 The fragile nature of WordPress and PHP v7.1.